![]() deutsches Glossar |

 system.

-A centralized control system that controls the train movements in a large territory.
+A centralised control system that controls the train movements in a large territory.

 CONTROLLED MANUAL BLOCK